HoTT/Coq-HoTT/STYLE.md

   request when the master branch changes.
-Thus, if other pull requests have been merged in the interval since a given pull request was first submitted, it may be necessary to rebase that pull request against the new master and then manually restart Travis, to make sure before merging it that it won't break the master branch.
+Thus, if other pull requests have been merged in the interval since a given pull request was first submitted, it may be necessary to rebase that pull request against the new master, to make sure before merging it that it won't break the master branch.

 - In the absence of objections, two approvals suffice for a pull